 The goal of MSU's WHPP is to manage the land area that surrounds our water supply wells to minimize the potential for contamination.

 Information about the WHPP can be found online: www.michigan.gov/whp

-TYPES OF CONTAMINANTS IN GROUND-WATER SUPPLY MAY INCLUDE:
+TYPES OF CONTAMINANTS IN GROUND-WATER SUPPLY

-- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture and residential uses. - Radioactive contaminants, which are naturally occurring. - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff and septic systems.
+¢ Microbial Contaminants Such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife \$ Inorganic Contaminants Such as salts and metals, which can be naturally occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, and mining or farming. ¢ Radioactive Contaminants Which are naturally occuring. ¢ Organic Chemical Including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff and septic systems. ¢ Pesticides / Herbicides Such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife.

-To reduce the potential of these contaminants reaching the MSU water supply, a source water assessment was conducted and the Wellhead Protection Program was implemented.
+To reduce the potential of these contaminants reaching MSU water supply, a source water assessment was conducted and the Wellhead Protection Program was implemented.

 These are in the source water assessment section of this report.